LaunchCodeEducation/cheatsheets/git-basics/README.md

 ## Check Repository Status: `git status`

-The `status` command of `git` is one of the most commonly-used.
-It can tell you which branch you are currently working on, changes between your repo and a remote repo, which files are staged for commit, and which changed or new files are not being tracked.
+The `status` command of `git` is one of the most commonly-used and most essential.
+It gives you vital information about the current state of your local repository, including which branch you are currently working on, changes between your local repo and a remote repo, which files are staged for commit, and which changed or new files are not stage or tracked.

+**Use `git status` frequently**, especially before getting ready to carry out a new operation on your repository.
+Here are a few examples of output:

 **No outstanding changes, not connected to a remote:**
 ```nohighlight